 Due to the extreme complexity of the Vatican Museums, it’s difficult to provide here a complete description of all the twenty-six museums and their collections; therefore, I will focus on the most important of them.

-The Museums of Classical Antiquities, the Pio-Clementine museum, the Museum Chiaromonti, the Braccio Nuovo Gallery and the Gregorian Profane Museum are mainly dedicated to Classical sculpture.
+The Museums of Classical Antiquities, the Pio-Clementine Museum, the Museum Chiaromonti, the Braccio Nuovo Gallery, and the Gregorian Profane Museum are mainly dedicated to Classical sculpture.
 The collections comprise statues, sculptural groups, reliefs, friezes, urns, and mosaics, including the famous Laocoon, and the Apollo Belvedere, both on view in the Octagonal Court.

 The Pinacoteca, inaugurated in 1932, houses a collection of 460 paintings, arranged chronologically and exhibited in 18 rooms.

-The museum covers a period of time spanning over eight hundred years, from the 12th century to 19th century.
+The museum covers a period of time spanning over eight hundred years, from the 12th century to the 19th century.

 The Etruscan Museum and the Egyptian Museum were founded by Pope Gregory XVI in the first half of the 19th century.
-Housed in the Palace of Innocent VIII, where the visitors can also see 16th century fresco paintings by Federico Barocci and by Federico Zuccari, the Etruscan Museum includes artifacts (bronze sculptures, ceramics, and silverware) coming from archaeological sites located in the Etruria, an antique region roughly comprising the modern Tuscany, Lazio and Umbria.
+Housed in the Palace of Innocent VIII, where the visitors can also see 16th-century fresco paintings by Federico Barocci and by Federico Zuccari, the Etruscan Museum includes artifacts (bronze sculptures, ceramics, and silverware) coming from archaeological sites located in the Etruria, an antique region roughly comprising the modern Tuscany, Lazio, and Umbria.

 The Ethnological Museum was founded by Pope Pius XI in 1927 and currently holds a collection of about 100,000 pieces, mainly devotional or religious, from all over the world.